 - Once the candidate has accepted the contingent offer, the hiring unit initiates the background check.

 HR will order the background check and provide confirmation to the unit when the background check has been successfully completed.

-- The unit provides the Temporary Hire Payroll Packet to the employee, including the Temporary Employment Memo (this may happen at the same time as the step above, but the start date will be contingent upon successful completion of the background check).
+- The unit provides the Temporary Hire Payroll Packet and the Temporary Employment Memo to the employee.
+This may happen at the same time as the step above, but the start date will be contingent upon successful completion of the background check.

-- Upon receipt of the new hire packet, HR reviews the packet, confirms successful completion of the background check, approves the hire, and forwards to Payroll with the approved Request to Hire form.
+- Upon receipt of the PRF, HR reviews the PRF, approves the hire, and forwards the PRF to Payroll for entry

 - Payroll will use the information from the EIF to enter the fields needed to create an ID number.